2021 Mercedes-AMG E63 spy shots and video

 The cars will be given a substantial makeover, with the headlights taking on a design similar to the units found on the latest GLE SUV.
 This should provide further differentiation between the E-Class family and smaller C-Class, which the current E-Class closely resembles.

-The taillights will also be renewed, and you can count on the designers changing the front and rear fascias too.
-On this E63, we expect the grille to also to be made slightly wider at the bottom to give the car a more aggressive, more menacing look.
+The taillights will also be renewed with a horizontal design akin to the CLA-Class, and you can count on the designers changing the front and rear fascias too.
+On this E63 the grille is slightly wide to give the car a more aggressive, more menacing look.

 It isn't fully clear what the designers have in store for the cabin but it's possible we see Mercedes' latest infotainment system added.
 The system, known as MBUX, features a large touchscreen that can be operated much like a smartphone or tablet.
 The infotainment system also includes natural-speak voice activation.